soheeparklee/soheeparklee.github.io/_posts/2026-01-21-DAW-system-4-3-createVM.md

 - bc that part of the portion is not a partition
 - but it will be lots of files, in a separate part
 - and the files will be encrypted
-- all the other files will be protected
+- 👍🏻 so all the other files in the host will be protected
 - so files of VM and the files that are not are **separated**
-- protect infections from virus
+- 👍🏻 protect host from infections from virus
 - that file is called `.vdi`

-- ✔️ **.vdi**
+- ✔️ **.`vdi`**
 - that **file that you create for the VM** are called `.vdi`
 - portion of the HD for the VM
-- will be represented with a red cube
+- will be represented with a red cube 🟥
 - so you can make a worm in the VM, and the other

 - ✔️ **Scaffold**